minermint/uniswap-best-price/README.md

 A module for calculating trading paths via [Uniswap](https://uniswap.org)-based swap contracts with no setup.
 Works with the [Uniswap version 2 API & SDK](https://docs.uniswap.org/sdk/v2/overview).

-## Responsibility for any losses caused
+## Managing price discrepancies and minimizing loss

 Various factors are at play when calculating a swap between two tokens.
 Additional issues such as price movement, liquidity and gas fees can affect the eventual swap rate between two tokens.